 While necessary for any security program, technical assessments alone are an incomplete simulation of a real world cyberattack.
 Technology does not exist in a vacuum – people are the central component of any company process, and are often the primary gateway to sensitive data and processes.

-Rhino Security Labs offers a range of expert-driven social engineering engagements for organizations looking to test their employees and associated security policies.
-Whether traditional phishing (email), vishing (voice calls), or on-site assessments and attempting access into the physical building, we have trained experts at the ready.
+Rhino Security Labs offers a range of expert-driven social engineering assessments s for organizations looking to test their employees and associated security policies.
+Whether traditional email phishing testing, vishing (voice calls) engagements, or on-site assessments and attempting access into the physical building, we have trained social engineers at the ready.

 Social engineering is a deceptive attack where an attacker attempts to persuade users into performing an action, such as providing a password or clicking a link.

 While social engineering is typically assumed to be delivered via phishing emails, these attacks can come in many forms, including phone calls, SMS messages, social media, and even personal interactions.
 Oftentimes these pretext techniques are enhanced using personalized information on the target – users are more likely to engage an email which refers to some information about them specifically.
 This critical research phase is what differentiates simple automated phishing tools and professional social engineering.

 Social engineering assessments are a major aspect of many real-world cyberattacks.
 From highly targeted spearphishing engagements to vishing support calls, hackers use a range of attacks aimed at employees to gain unauthorized access.

 Prepare and train users against similar attacks